 Parents go to great lengths to protect their children from harm.
 Despite the precautions, however, their kids can still suffer injuries due to the carelessness of others.
-If your child was hurt in an accident, the attorneys at Frankl & Kominsky can help you seek justice.
-Our child injury lawyers represent families of young victims in South Florida.
+If your child was hurt in an accident, the attorneys at Frankl Kominsky can help you seek justice.
+Our child injury lawyers represent families of young victims in West Palm Beach.
 Contact us to discuss how we can help assert your child’s rights.Child Injuries

 Each year, one out of 10 children under the age of 19 suffers an injury that requires a trip to the emergency room or hospitalization, according to the Florida Department of Health.
 Falls and motor vehicle accidents were the leading causes of non-fatal injuries to Florida children in 2012.
 When a child is hurt because a person or entity was negligent, that party can be held accountable for any harm caused.Premises Liability Claims